20 REASONS TO OWN LESS STUFF

 10. More focus on quality over quantity

-A life where you own less stuff isn’t about never buying anything new.
-However, it does encourage you to think carefully about what you have and invest in your purchases wisely.
+However, thinking about the reasons to own less stuff does encourage you to think carefully about what you have and invest in your purchases wisely and wherever possible.
 For example, buy one good quality sweater that will keep its shape for years rather than several cheaper ones which will bobble and sag after a few wears.

 11. Encourages gratitude